fatihkaganemre/FPlanner/README.md

 # FPlanner
+It is a sample app for trying SwiftUI and SwiftData
 It allows you to:
-- Create gym training
-- Create custom training
+- Create training
 - Display list of trainings
 - Edit/Remove trainings and exercises